 For children moving on to a new educational setting, wherever possible we prepare pupils in a manner most appropriate to the individual.
 For some pupils this takes the form of additional visits to the new setting, for others this might be working through materials which address key aspects of the new setting.
 We work closely with families at this time to ensure consistency of information.
-We are part of the Cornovii Trust, and Alsager High School are also part of our trust, we work closely with their SEND department to support transitions.
+We are part of AMAT, Alsager Multi Academy Trust, and Alsager High School are also part of our trust, we work closely with their SEND department.

---- Click here to return to the front page --
+· Click here to return to the front page --